Aerial view of Florida with crime scene tape running across the photo

 Miami Beach is one of theย most dangerous cities in Florida, with a significant number of violent crimes reported, according toย recent FBI data.

-It has one of the highest rates of violent crime, at 10.58 incidents per 1,000 residents,ย Crime Grade statistics also show.
+It has one of the highest violent crime rates, at 10.58 incidents per 1,000 residents,ย Crime Grade statistics also show.

 Miami residents face a 1 in 258 chance of being a victim of violent crime, which further highlights the city’s crime risk.